ddrcode/teensy_6502_bridge/README.md

     2. In case of read operation (pin 34 is high) - read the value from the memory and set the data pins.
     3. Write buffer to serial port
     4. Read buffer from serial port
-    5. In case of write operation (pin 34 was low in first half-cycle) - read the value from data pins and save in memory.
+    5. In case of write operation (pin 34 was low in the first half-cycle) - read the value from data pins and save in the memory.

 ## Working with other CPUs from the 6502 family